 The 48-credit program meets the certification requirements in New Jersey and most other states.
 Students are responsible for applying directly to states other than New Jersey for certification.
 Admission is limited.

 The program is designed for school counselors who wish to be certified as director of counseling services.
 The applicant’s academic and experience background are assessed in terms of state certification requirements.
 Admission is limited.

-The Rider University Substance Awareness Coordinator (SAC) Certificate is an approved program by the New Jersey Department of Education.
+The Rider University Student Assistance Coordinator (SAC) Certificate is an approved program by the New Jersey Department of Education.
 This certificate is comprised of 21 semester hours.
-This Rider SAC certificate qualifies students to apply for the Substance Awareness Coordinator Certificate of Eligibility with Advanced Standing (SAC CEAS) in New Jersey, which is supplied by the NJ Department of Education.
+This Rider SAC certificate qualifies students to apply for the Student Assistance Coordinator Certificate of Eligibility with Advanced Standing (SAC CEAS) in New Jersey, which is supplied by the NJ Department of Education.
 Admission is limited.

 Each year, Rider student performance on both the National Counselor Examination for Licensure and Certification (NCE) and the National Counselor Preparation Comprehensive Exam (CPCE) has consistently been above the national average.